umbraco/UmbracoDocs/Reference/Searching/Examine/Quick-Start/index.md

 ## Performing a search

 :::note
-In the coming examples the [Umbraco Starter Kit](https://our.umbraco.com/packages/starter-kits/the-starter-kit/) has been used, as it provides some example content that can be searched.
-Some of the examples below therefore may require 'the setting up of templates, etc' if you are following the guide on your own existing site.
+In the coming examples, the [Umbraco Starter Kit](https://our.umbraco.com/packages/starter-kits/the-starter-kit/) has been used, as it provides some example content that can be searched.
+Therefore, some of the examples below may require 'the setting up of templates, etc' if you follow the guide on your existing site.
 :::

-The starter kit comes with some Templates, Document Types and content nodes created already.
+The starter kit comes with some Templates, Document Types, and content nodes created already.
 We will use some of these to set up a basic search system.
-This is a 'Quick Start' guide, as much more complex searches are possible with Examine.
+This is a 'Quick Start' guide, as many more complex searches are possible with Examine.

 We will make it possible to 'search' on the _People_ page, by adding a search bar to the template page: `people.cshtml` - add the following form at the top of the template, but underneath the `<nav>` element: